aeimo/staicy/README.md

 c) It might prompt you to configure consent screen.
 Click Configure Consent Screen and then Click Get Started
 ![Alt text](images/my-image4.png)
 ![Alt text](images/my-image5.png)
 d) Type Staicy for App name and enter your email address for User support email.
 Then click External for audience.
 Enter your email address again where it says Contact Information.
-Then click Finish, continue, and create.
+Then click I agree, continue, and create.
 ![Alt text](images/my-image6.png)
 6) Finish setting up your Oauth Client Id.
 Click Clients, then Create Client
 ![Alt text](images/my-image7.png)